Your browser is unsupported

 Rotations and experiences specific to inpatient care.

 During the inpatient wards rotation, residents admit general pediatric patients as well as subspecialty patients from a variety of services with varying levels of complexity.
 We care for common pediatric illnesses such as dehydration, asthma, bronchiolitis, and appendicitis.
 We also care for complex patients that follow with many of our subspecialists including endocrinology, genetics, and allergy/immunology.
-Family-centered rounds occur daily at the bedside with the wards attending.
+Family-centered rounds occur daily at the bedside with the wards attending and are led by the senior resident.
 Senior residents function as general pediatric consultants for the pediatric surgery and other subspecialty surgical patients.
-Weekly inpatient teaching occurs both informally on rounds and formally through a structured inpatient wards curriculum.
+Inpatient teaching occurs both informally on rounds and formally through a structured inpatient wards curriculum.

-Residents on the inpatient wards rotation also care for patients with hematologic, oncologic, neurologic and renal disorders.
-Family-centered teaching rounds occur daily with the fellows and attendings from our various subspecialties, including hematology/oncology, child neurology, nephrology, cardiology, infectious disease, rheumatology, and endocrinology.
+Residents on the inpatient wards rotation manage the Hematology-Oncology service under the guidance of a Pediatric Hematologist-Oncologist.
+Teaching occurs daily with the fellows and attendings from our various subspecialties, including hematology/oncology, child neurology, nephrology, cardiology, infectious disease, rheumatology, and endocrinology.

 Our neonatal intensive care unit consists of 55 beds, which includes intensive care, intermediate care, and observation areas.
-While rotating through the NICU residents become experienced with resuscitation of both premature and term infants.
-Under the guidance of our neonatal attendings and fellows, they manage the care for premature infants with their associated complications as well as full-term infants with a spectrum of genetic syndromes.
+While rotating through the NICU, residents become experienced with resuscitation of extreme premature, premature and term neonates.
+Under the guidance of our neonatal attendings and fellows, they manage the care for premature neonates with their associated complications as well as neonates with a spectrum of genetic syndromes and anatomic abnormalities.

-Interns will first experience PICU at the John H. Stroger, Jr. Hospital of Cook County.
-Senior residents will then rotate through the PICU at both UI Health and at Stroger Hospital.
+Senior residents will rotate through the PICU at UI Health with the option to rotate at the John H. Stroger, Jr. Hospital of Cook County PICU, Advocate Children’s – Park Ridge Hospital PICU and the Advocate Children’s Hospital – Oak Lawn CVICU as electives.
 At UI Health, residents are exposed to critically-ill children with a spectrum of pediatric medical and surgical illnesses.
-At Stroger, interns care for critically-ill children, many of whom have suffered burns and trauma-related injuries.
-Residents work under the supervision of pediatric critical care faculty at both sites, caring for patients throughout their PICU course.
+Residents work under the supervision of pediatric critical care faculty, caring for patients throughout their PICU course.

-Residents provide overnight coverage during their rotations on NICU, PICU, and Wards.
-The Wards teams is comprised of one senior resident and one intern, while one senior resident covers the PICU and NICU.
+Residents provide overnight coverage during their rotations on NICU, PICU, and General Pediatric Wards.
+The Night Wards Team comprises one senior resident and one intern.
+One senior resident covers the PICU.
+Another resident covers NICU with the assistance of an in-house fellow, attending and hospitalist.
 The overnight teams conduct night rounds for each of their patients–speaking with families and consulting with their nursing staff or attending as necessary for patient care.
 Residents use an inpatient night curriculum to facilitate their education of core inpatient pediatric topics while working at night.

-Each resident spends 1-2 months in the Newborn Nursery.
-During this rotation, they attend deliveries requiring pediatric support and learn the fundamentals of evaluation and resuscitation in the immediate post-partum period.
-Residents work closely with our general pediatricians to master the well newborn exam and learn to discuss routine newborn care with new mothers.
-Interns attend Newborn Clinic during their Y blocks, providing excellent continuity for families from the nursery to the Child and Youth Center at UI Health as they transition home.
+On this rotation, residents attend any deliveries requiring pediatric support and learn the fundamentals of evaluation and resuscitation in the immediate postpartum period.
+Residents work closely with our general pediatric attendings to master the well newborn exam and discussion of routine newborn care with new mothers.
+Interns staff Newborn Clinic during their Y blocks, providing excellent continuity for families from the nursery to the Child and Youth Center at UI Health as they transition home.

 Rotations and experiences specific to outpatient care.

 During the PGY2 year, residents rotate with our pediatric adolescent medicine specialists.
 They learn to care for patients with complex adolescent issues including eating disorders, gynecologic needs, mental health concerns, and weight management.
-They also care for youth at the community-based Job Corps clinic, at the Cook County Juvenile Detention Center, and at the Adolescent and Young Adult HIV clinic at the Core Center.
+They also care for youth at the community-based Job Corps clinic and Sports Medicine Clinic.

-PGY2 residents spend one month with our development/behavioral pediatrics specialists, Dr. Shah, Dr. Acharya and Dr. Saulsberry and Dr. Bauer.
-They learn to care for children with complex developmental and behavioral concerns in the developmental/behavioral pediatrics clinic, and they work with experts at the Chicago Lighthouse, the UIC Division of Specialized Care for Children and at Easter Seals.
+During their first year, residents spend one month with our Development-Behavioral Pediatrics specialists, Dr. Shah, Dr. Acharya, Dr. Saulsberry and Dr. Bauer.
+They learn to care for children with complex developmental and behavioral concerns in the Developmental-Behavioral Pediatrics clinic, and they work with experts at the Chicago Lighthouse, the UIC Division of Specialized Care for Children and at Easter Seals.
+Soon they will be joined by Developmental-Behavioral Pediatrics Fellows from the UIC DBP Fellowship starting July 2027.

-Interns spend one month learning about community pediatrics and advocacy with Dr. Vidya Govind.
-They meet with community partners from El Valor, the UIC Children’s Center, Journey Care Hospice, Almost Home Kids, the Fussy Baby Network, the UI Health Food Pantry, Marillac House, the Illinois Chapter of the American Academy of Pediatrics, and more to learn about the numerous resources available to support our patients and families in their communities.
+Interns spend two weeks learning about community pediatrics and advocacy with one of our General Pediatric attending, Dr. Vidya Govind.
+They meet with community partners from El Valor, the UIC Children’s Center, Journey Care Hospice, Almost Home Kids, the Fussy Baby Network, the UI Health Food Pantry, Marillac House, the Illinois Chapter of the American Academy of Pediatrics, and more.
+They learn about the numerous resources available to support our patients and families in their communities.
 They complete an advocacy project in which they identify and research a child health issue, then write a letter to the editor of a local paper and a letter to their elected representative advocating on behalf of children.

-Residents spend time each Y week rotating at the busy Child and Youth Center at UI Health, caring for children with acute illnesses under the supervision of our academic general pediatricians and learning how to do common outpatient pediatric procedures.
-As senior residents, they serve as the Ambulatory Chief, supervising patient flow in the clinic, working with the nursing staff on acute issues, and teaching our medical students.
-Residents who choose to do the Ambulatory Subfellowship have the opportunity to train to do circumcisions, and they meet with our office staff to learn key aspects of outpatient practice management.
+Residents spend time each 3-4 weeks per year rotating in the Acute Care Clinic at the busy Child and Youth Center at UI Health, caring for children with acute illnesses under the supervision of our academic general pediatric attendings.
+They learning how to do common outpatient pediatric procedures.
+As senior residents, they serve as the Ambulatory Senior Resident: supervising patient flow in the clinic, working with the nursing staff on acute issues, and teaching our medical students.
+Residents who choose to do the Ambulatory Sub-fellowship have the opportunity to train to do outpatient circumcisions, and they meet with our office staff and faculty to learn key aspects of outpatient practice management.

 We have regularly scheduled educational activities, didactic as well as case-based, in which all residents participate.
 The goal of our educational curriculum is to teach our residents strong clinical and problem-solving skills.
 The curriculum is designed to improve the knowledge base of the residents as they prepare for the American Board of Pediatrics Certifying Examination.